HanLabUNLV/GrASE/README.md

 # GrASE
 Graph of Alternative Splice junctions and Exonic parts

+## About
+GrASE is a tool that bridges the gap between the splice-junction approach of software like rMATS and the exon-fragment approach of software like DEXSeq.
+Specifically, this tool uses both rMATS and DEXSeq in order to map splicing events to the exons they encompass and vice versa.

 * write some explanation about GrASE bridging the gap from exonic parts to splice junctions

 ## Dependencies